MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mtd-connector-integration.md

 ## Before you begin

-The following steps are done in the Blackberry Cylance AI console <!-- Link pending --> and will enable a connection to Blackberry's service for Intune enrolled devices (using device compliance) and unenrolled devices (using app protection policies).
+The following steps are done in the Blackberry Cylance AI console and will enable a connection to Blackberry's service for Intune enrolled devices (using device compliance) and unenrolled devices (using app protection policies).

 Before starting the process of integrating Blackberry Cylance AI with Intune, make sure you have the following subscription and credentials: